BoGrape: Bayesian optimization over graphs with shortest-path encoded: Preliminaries

-With the surrogate constructed and trained, an acquisition function is then formulated based on the posterior information, e.g., probability of improvement (PI) \citep{kushner1964new}, expected improvement (EI) \citep{jones1998efficient}, upper confidence bound (UCB) \citep{srinivas2010gaussian}, predictive Entropy search (PES) \citep{hernandez2014predictive}, etc..
-This paper uses the lower confidence bound (LCB) as the acquisition function, i.e., the minimization variant of UCB:

-Optimizing the acquisition function returns the next query, whose function value is then evaluated to form the next data point.
-This process repeats until meeting some stopping criteria, e.g., the maximum iteration, time budget, etc..
+BO \citep{frazier2018BO} is a derivative-free optimization framework to iteratively approach the optimum of an expensive-to-evaluate, black-box function.
+At each iteration, a surrogate model, usually a GP \citep{schulz2018GP}, is trained on the current observed dataset.
+With the surrogate constructed and trained, an acquisition function is then formulated based on the posterior information, e.g., probability of improvement (PI) \citep{kushner1964new}, expected improvement (EI) \citep{jones1998efficient}, lower confidence bound (LCB) \citep{srinivas2010gaussian}, predictive Entropy search (PES) \citep{hernandez2014predictive}, etc..
+Optimizing the acquisition function returns the next query, whose function value is evaluated to form the next data point.
+This process repeats until meeting a stopping criterion.